nimblehq/github-notifications-mac/README.md

 # Github Notifications Application

 ## What is Github Notifications Application?
 Github Notification Application is a macOS application for managing and personalized Github's notifications.
-Receive notifications from subscribed repositories on your Mac when you were assigned, mentioned, review requested, and when your pull request was reviewed.
+It receives notifications from subscribed repositories on your Mac when you were assigned, mentioned, review requested, and when your pull request was reviewed.

 <p align="center">
     <img width="40%" height="40%" src="https://user-images.githubusercontent.com/45258998/135804727-7b975bb1-4373-4b72-a82e-8ec92d204d1a.gif">